apollo-inspire/knowledgebase/articles/cmgt/programming/cmgt-prg03-summary2.md

 #### HTTP Statuscode

-1XX: Informational
+- 1XX: Informational
-2XX: Succes
+- 2XX: Succes
-3XX: Redirection
+- 3XX: Redirection
-4XX: Client Error (404: not found)
+- 4XX: Client Error (404: not found)
-5XX: Server Error
+- 5XX: Server Error

 ### 10. AJAX
 https://www.w3schools.com/js/js_ajax_intro.asp

-Asynchronous JavaScript And XML.

-AJAX is not a programming language.
+*< Asynchronous JavaScript And XML.
+AJAX is not a programming language. >*

-AJAX just uses a combination of:
+AJAX uses a combination of:
 - A browser built-in XMLHttpRequest object (to request data from a web server)
 - JavaScript and HTML DOM (to display or use the data)

-Synchronous: Kan pas de volgende functie aanroepen als de vorige klaar is.
+**Synchronous** *< Kan pas de volgende functie aanroepen als de vorige klaar is. >*

-Asynchronous: Roept de volgende functie aan direct nadat de vorige is begonnen.
+**Asynchronous** *< Roept de volgende functie aan direct nadat de vorige is begonnen. >*

 Fetch GET